Trip cancellation, emergency medical, and flight!

 Pro Shop: 843-886-6000, ext.
 2113

 Tennis Programs.
 Wild Dunes kicks off each week in season with a well-attended Monday night exhibition, whose centerpiece is a doubles contest featuring staff.
 That event also provides a venue to introduce the weekly programs and services.
 Those include conscientious game matching, often drawing on local members, and a diverse calendar of weekly adult and junior clinics and round robins, among them sessions for beginning, intermediate, and advanced adults and for children as young as 4 years.
 The pro shop manager also coordinates activities, like the adult and junior round robins that take place each week, and matches guests looking for games.
-Rasheed and head tennis professional Shawn Harris continue to pursue group and team business.
 There are morning and afternoon programs for all skill levels and ages year round.
-The local membership includes 100 active players, further adding to the overall tennis atmosphere.
+The local membership includes over 100 active players, further adding to the overall tennis atmosphere.
+The tennis complex has a new system of online payment and check ins, allowing guests to reserve their spot and get to the court much faster.
+Court Complex.
+There are 12 clay courts at Wild Dunes, one of them a stadium court, with permanent seating on one side, and a pro shop on the second story overlooking the complex.
+Five of the clay courts have lights.
+New to the complex are four permanent pickleball courts, adding another dimension to the racquet activities.
+Light meals are as close as the deli in the nearby golf clubhouse.
+Court fees (for guests who book through Wild Dunes Resort): $15/hour before noon; one complimentary hour after noon.

 Other Recreation

 Beach.
 The beach at Wild Dunes extends for 2½ miles, much of it bordered by tall dunes tufted with sea oats.
 Its dunes are higher than others found along this coast because there were no cotton or rice plantations of Isle of Palms and therefore its landscape was left untouched.
 The Grand Pavilion partway along sits just behind the dunes and provides a seasonal place for light meals, snacks, ice cream, and beverages.
-It also has two swimming pools.
+It also has two swimming pools overlooking the Atlantic Ocean.

 Golf Courses.
 Tom Fazio designed the resort's Links and Harbor Courses, the first in 1980, the second in 1986.

 And ...
-There are two swimming pools at the Grand Pavilion, another at the Boardwalk Inn, and two junior Olympic pools (one restricted to adults from April to October) at the Swim Center.
-There is also a children's Playground called the "Tot Lot" in Sports Pavilion.
-Bikes and inline skates can be rented at the tennis center, and fishing and boating excursions leave from the marina.
+There are two swimming pools at the Grand Pavilion, another at the Boardwalk Inn, another with a splash pool at the Sweetgrass Inn, and a junior Olympic pool at the Swim Center.
+Bikes can be rented at the tennis center, and fishing and boating excursions leave from the marina.

 Children's Programs

-Wild Dunes' children's programs stand out for two reasons: they have a solid reputation for quality and they are free to guests who book their lodging directly with Wild Dunes.
-Teens, meanwhile, can look forward to their own diversions, including basketball shoot outs, lockout parties, and beach bashes.
+Wild Dunes' children's programs stand out for two reasons: they have a solid reputation for quality and they are either free or offered at minimal cost to guests who book their lodging directly with Wild Dunes Resort.
+Teens, meanwhile, can look forward to lounging at the pool and nightly entertainment and activities.
 Activities are most frequent from Memorial Day to Labor Day.

 Lodging

-The 93-room Boardwalk Inn, though inland, is an easy stroll from the resort's sinuous 2½-mile beach.
+The newest lodging at the resort is the 153-room Sweetgrass Inn, which opened in 2021.
+Its amenities include a full-service spa, fitness center, expansive pool deck with a zero-entry pool and kids' splash pool, a rooftop terrace and bar with ocean views, new retail, and three new restaurants.
+It complements the nearby 93-room Boardwalk Inn, set, like the Sweetgrass Inn, slightly inland though an easy stroll from the resort's sinuous 2½-mile beach.
 The five-story lodge was modeled, say the architects, on a turn-of-the-century Caribbean plantation house.
 It stands at one end of a grand boardwalk framed by colorful townhouses.

 When it opened in the late 1990s, this small hotel brought a new dimension of lodging to a resort that previously could offer only villas and houses.
 The rooms on the front face west and have only little wrought iron French balconies, but many of those on the ocean side have full terraces and views of the courtyard pool below and of the rainbow-hued townhouses that line both sides of the boardwalk.
 The opening of the Village in 2008 further enhanced the lodging options by offering condominiums ranging in size from studios to three bedrooms but notable for also having such hotel-like amenities as room service, daily maid service, bellmen and valet parking while also having full kitchens, Ethernet connections, flatscreen TVs, and shallow balconies.

-Otherwise, the lodging consists of a varied collection of villas and cottages, which range in size from one to four bedrooms, and of privately owned houses with as many as six bedrooms.
+Otherwise, the lodging consists of a varied collection of condos and cottages, which range in size from one to four bedrooms, and of privately owned houses with as many as seven bedrooms.
 Some of these villas and houses front the ocean, others the Intracoastal Waterway, while others are inland, including a complex adjacent to the tennis complex.

 Restaurants